MicroEJ/docs/Tutorials/tutorialSoftwareRobot.rst

 Replace default EventHandler with WatchPointerEventHandler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Next, we setup the handler:
+Next, we set up the handler:

     .. code-block:: java